JaechanAn/hashtable/README.md

 - Forbid duplicate keys for insertion.
 - If a key is inserted and never deleted, lookup should succeed.
 - If a key is deleted and never inserted, lookup should fail.
-- The list doesn't have to be sorted.
+- The list has to be sorted.
 - The tail should be always reachable from the head.

 ### Design